MooersLab/writingLogTemplateInOrg/README.md

 We store files containing established protocols in the home directory.
 These files can be included in all writing-project log files.
 This enables updating one file and propagating these updates to all log files.
-You can use the orgmode `#+INCLUDE:` or the LaTeX `\include{}` in an org file.
+In an org file, you can use the org-mode `#+INCLUDE:` or the LaTeX `\include{}`.
 These included files will only be injected into the log file upon export to PDF.

 To inject the contents of the external file into an org-mode file so that you see the protocol in the org file, use the following function.
-It includes the filepath of the injected file and a timestamp of when the external file was injected.
+It includes the file path of the injected file and a timestamp of when the external file was injected.

 ```elisp
 (defun org-insert-external-file (file-path)